kieransnapes/violet-triceratops/content/pages/index.md

     title: We make working with Fonterra easy
     content: >
       Keep track of your timesheets, materials and payment orders.
 We know your time is valuable so we do all the boring stuff for you.
-Simply review your timesheets and materials and we'll handle the rest.
+We automate it all so you just review and it's sent to Xero.
     actions:
       - label: Try it for free
         url: /features